WGC Dell Match Play Golf Trophy

 The revised format did not enhance the prospects of number 1 seeds winning as only Rory McIlroy (2015) and Dustin Johnson (2017) won in the next eight events, but there was never a final between two seeds in the top 14.

-When the event changed sponsor in 2017 to become the WGC-Dell Technologies Match Play any halved matches in the group stages saw each player get half a point, which reduced the number of dead games from 14% to 8%, but increased the number of unequal games from 28% to 44%.
+When the event changed sponsor in 2017 to become the WGC-Dell Technologies Match Play any halved matches in the group stages saw each player get half a point.
+This reduced the number of dead games to an average of 8%, but increased the number of unequal games to 44%.
 This is where one player could advance but the opponent could not, so they are not playing under the same circumstances.

 Weeding Out The Seeds

-From 2017 to 2023 the Saturday round of the last 16 only comprised 31% of the top 16 seeds.
-The final four on Sunday only featured 42% of the top 16 and 29% of the top ten seeds.
-Clearly the format was not delivery the best players on the final day of the event.
+From 2017 to 2023 the Saturday round of the last 16 only comprised 30% of the top 10 seeds and the final four on Sunday only featured 29% of the top ten seeds.
+Clearly the format was not delivering the best players on the final day of the event.

 Defeated Champions

-In a regular match play event, the winner is the last player left undefeated and you would expect a pro match play event to deliver this.
-However once you introduce group stages then it is possible for players to advance without winning every game.
+In a regular match play event, the winner is the last player left undefeated, but with group stages it is possible for players to advance without winning every game.

 From 2017 to 2023, only 41% of players who made the last 16 had a 100% record.
 In the semi-finals this rose to 52%, but when it comes to the final, only 42% of finalists and 33% of champions had a 100% record.
 Indeed from 2018 to 2021, neither finalist had a 100% record.